Exopy/exopy/docs/source/dev_guide/testing.rst

 - dialog_sleep : return the time to sleep as specified by the --ecpy-sleep option

+The other fixtures can be found in the testing package.
+Each subpackage usually defining a fixture.py module in which those are defined.

 If a fixture need to be available in multiple test module it can be defined in a conftest.py module inside the package.
 If the fixture can be of use to other packages it should be defined in a fixtures.py module inside the testing